Painkiller 2004 Linux Game Server in Docker

 Check the container stats:

-Exit stats with Ctrl + C
+Exit stats with Ctrl + C.

 Restart policy